Kalvium-Program/lab-js-higher-order-functions-optional-boilerplate/README.md

 Filter is an array method.
 It accepts a test function as an argument and returns a new array with only the elements for which the test function returns true.

-Now, create a function `isEven()` which takes `numberArray` as argument and _returns all even numbers from the given array_.
+Now, create a function `checkNumber()` which takes `numberArray` and `operation` as arguments and _returns an array after performing the respective operation_.

 ```
 Take numberArray as

 const numberArray = [12,324,213,4,2,3,45,4234];
 ```
+There are 2 operations -->
+1. To check whether the number is even or not -> for this create a function as `isEven()` which takes `number` as the argument and _returns whether the function is even or not_.

-Next, let's build on top of this.
-Create another functon called `isPrime()` with takes same `numberArray` as argument and _returns all prime numbers from the above given array_.
+2. To check whether the number is a prime number or not.
+Create another functon called `isPrime()` with takes same `number` as argument and _returns whether the function is prime or not_.

 ### Function #4: Reject